There are two primary vehicles for delivering OA:

 - Be mindful of your department or college's policies if you are aiming for tenure and/or promotion

-Apply for funding (CSULB Faculty only)
+Apply for funding from ORED (CSULB Faculty only)

 Cambridge University Press Journals - after you add country and institution, you will get a list of journals